joeSeggiola/arduino-eurorack-projects/README.md

 Arduino Eurorack projects
 =========================

-DIY Eurorack projects with Arduino and common C++ libraries.
+DIY Eurorack projects with Arduino and C++ libraries.

 > 🛒 *Some of these modules are for sale on **[Reverb](https://reverb.com/shop/joeseggiola)** and **[Tindie](https://www.tindie.com/stores/joeseggiola/)**!*